itsrubberduck/better-codex/README.md

 ### Create installable packages

-Run the helper script to bundle both extensions into ready-to-upload ZIP archives:
+Run the helper script to bundle both extensions into ready-to-upload archives:

 ```bash
 ./scripts/package_extensions.sh
 ```

-The command produces `dist/chrome.zip` and `dist/firefox.zip`.
+The command produces `dist/chrome.zip` and `dist/firefox.xpi`.
 You can upload these files directly to the Chrome Web Store and the Firefox Add-ons Developer Hub for publishing or share them for manual installation.
+The `.xpi` extension is required for Firefox to recognise the package as an installable add-on.

 ### Firefox